codepo8/tinderesque/README.md

 This should get you well on the way…

-## But that's not how tinder works!
-Where is the touch and drag implementation
+## But that's not how Tinder works!
+Where is the touch and drag implementation???

 That's the beauty of open source.
 Fork, build and send me a pull request.